 In addition to the formal systems described previously, ethical culture is kept alive informally and symbolically through informal norms, heroes, rituals, myths, and stories.
 Employees experience the "real" organization through these informal systems, and information about them is carried through informal communication systems such as the grapevine and water cooler gatherings.
 In this way, people come to know what behaviors are "really" rewarded, how decisions are "really" made, and what organizational leaders "really" care about and expect.
 If messages from the formal and informal cultural systems differ, the ethical culture is out of alignment.
 It's important to note that employees are more likely to believe the messages carried by the informal system.
-Research has found that employees' perceptions of informal cultural systems influence their ethics-related behavior more than the formal systems do.72 Therefore the management of these informal systems is extremely important.
-Also note that, in small organizations, many of the formal systems simply don't exist (e.g., codes of conduct, training programs).
-So the informal systems are extremely important.
+Recent research has found that employees' perceptions of informal cultural systems influence their ethics-related behavior more than the formal systems do.71 Therefore management of these informal systems is extremely important.